-- A. All motions may be determined by a voice vote, teller, or on request of two members by a roll call, and by declaration of the result by the Speaker or designated member; provided that the voice vote shall not apply to Third Reading and Final Passage of a bill, resolution or memorial. - B. No member shall be permitted to vote unless present in person to cast his vote. - C. No member shall vote for another, nor shall any person not a member cast a vote for a member.
+- A. All motions may be determined by a voice vote, teller, or on request of two members by a roll call, and by declaration of the result by the Speaker or designated member; provided that the voice vote shall not apply to Third Reading and Final Passage of any measure. - B. No member shall be permitted to vote unless present in person to cast his vote. - C. No member shall vote for another, nor shall any person not a member cast a vote for a member.
 In addition to such penalties as may be prescribed by law, any member who shall vote or attempt to vote for another member may be punished in such manner as the House may determine.
-If a person not a member shall vote or attempt to vote for any member he shall be barred from the floor of the House for the remainder of the session and may be further punished in such manner as the House may deem proper, in addition to such punishment as may be prescribed by law. - D. When a roll call vote is ordered, every member who shall be within the Hall of the House shall vote, age or nay, unless the member has filed a statement of personal financial interest in the question or is excused by the House pursuant to subsection E. - E. Subject to Rule 4(B), when a roll call vote is ordered, no member shall leave the chamber or the Speaker's conference room until the vote is declared.
+If a person not a member shall vote or attempt to vote for any member he shall be barred from the floor of the House for the remainder of the session and may be further punished in such manner as the House may deem proper, in addition to such punishment as may be prescribed by law. - D. When a roll call vote is ordered, every member who shall be within the Hall of the House shall vote, age or nay, unless the member has filed a statement of personal financial interest in the question or is excused by the House pursuant to subsection E. - E. Subject to Rule 4(B), when a roll call vote is ordered, no member shall leave the chamber until the vote is declared.
+The chamber includes the floor and the Speaker's office suite.
 The roll will be taken once only.
 When a member declines to vote, the member shall be required to specify the reason.
-If a member declares a personal financial interest in the question and the member has failed to file a statement pursuant to rule 34 or if the reason given is other than a personal financial interest in the question, the presiding officer shall submit the question to the House, "Shall the member be excused from voting for the reason given?"
-The question shall be decided without debate before the roll call vote is taken and the result is announced. - F. A member may change his vote after the roll call has been completed and before announcement of the result, but not thereafter. - G. Every member shall have the privilege of explaining his vote with relevant comments (such explanation shall not exceed three minutes) and shall further be permitted to have his written explanation placed on file in the Office of the Chief Clerk and the Journal shall so show except that this provision shall not apply in committees of the House. - H. The Speaker or designated member shall declare all votes; but if any member doubts a voice vote prior to the declaration of the vote by the Speaker or designated member, a rising vote shall be ordered and the result declared.
+If a member declares a personal financial interest in the question and the member has failed to file a statement pursuant to Rule 34 or if the reason given is other than a personal financial interest in the question, the presiding officer shall submit the question to the House, "Shall the member be excused from voting for the reason given?"
+The question shall be decided without debate before the roll call vote is taken and the result is announced. - F. A member may change his vote after the roll call has been completed and before announcement of the result, but not thereafter. - G. Every member shall have the privilege of explaining his vote on substantive main motions with relevant comments (such explanation shall not exceed three minutes) and shall further be permitted to have his written explanation placed on file in the Office of the Chief Clerk and the Journal shall so show except that the provision on written explanations shall not apply in committees of the House.
+The privilege does not extend to incidental main motions or procedural motions; however, a member from each side may explain the rationale for the vote on such a motion for up to three minutes, the affirmative closing. - H. The Speaker or designated member shall declare all votes; but if any member doubts a voice vote prior to the declaration of the vote by the Speaker or designated member, a rising vote shall be ordered and the result declared.